 Babyzen offers two versions of the stroller: The 0+ version, which includes the bassinet that can be used from birth, and the 6+ version, which includes the seat fabric intended for babies who are at least 6 months old and can sit more upright in a stroller.

-Both the Babyzen YOYO+ and UPPAbaby MINU come with a lightweight carry bag, and the YOYO+ also includes a rain cover.
+Both the Babyzen YOYO2 and UPPAbaby MINU come with a lightweight carry bag (padded travel bags are also available separately.)

 For both strollers, the bassinet ("0+ newborn pack" in Babyzen terminology and "From Birth kit" in UPPAbaby-speak) is sold separately.